Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXII. Control Panel Restrictions Policy/README.md

 ## 2. 👁️‍🗨️ Enabling the Policy to Hide Specific Control Panel Items

-Administrators can configure settings to hide specific Control Panel items, making them inaccessible to standard users.
-This can help prevent unauthorized changes to system configurations.
+Having completed the configuration, I specified the Control Panel items to be hidden.
+This has successfully made applets like "Power Options," "Programs and Features," and "System" inaccessible to standard users, effectively preventing unauthorized changes to these system configurations.

 📸 Enabling the Policy to Hide Specific Control Panel Items